ahmedalfarraj/ISQA_3420/UseCases.md

 Failed End Conditions: The License is not updated and Send correctly.

-Trigger: A new file is submitted to the control system.
+Trigger: The Developer has the Software Package, File Scanned and ready for submission
 ______________________

 Title: Vulnerability Request.